Harimus/RL_agents/README.md

 # actor_critic_agents
 my re-implementation of actor critic agents.
 Part of another "learning progress repo" I had but it started to become too messy...
 For now the focus is on Continuous action spaces, and actor_critic agents.

+The generated results will be from the Google Colab (JupyterNotebook) version, since computational resources is limited at hand.

+With movement to Google Colab, we had to give up Mujoco as part of the environment (since one can't use Mujoco on Google Colab without tedious steps), and moved to (PyBullet)[https://pybullet.org/wordpress/] simulator, with openAI gym API support

 ##Requires
 * PyTorch (>1.7.0 for additional distributions)